Heroes of Lallor: Fictional character biography

+Duplicate Boy and Shrinking Violet break up after she is kidnapped by Imskian rebels and replaced with Durlan imposter Yera Allon.

 The Heroes of Lallor make a single appearance in post-Zero Hour Legion continuity.
 In Legionnaires #49 (June 1997), Beast Boy, Gas Girl, and Splitter appear in a single panel, being told they cannot help the Legion as they are needed on Lallor.
-Evolvo had previously been established as a member of the Workforce.
+Evolvo had previously been established as a member of Workforce.